-- A. All geotechnical and environmental information existing in Port files relating to the bottom materials to be dredged will be made available for Contractor's review in the Port's engineering offices. - B. BLP Barclays Law Publishers - 1.
-CCOR California Code of Regulations - a) Title 8 Industrial Safety Orders, Construction Safety Orders. - C. BPC Book Publishing Company - D. BC -City and County of San Francisco Municipal Code, Building Code, 1999 Edition. - E. San Francisco Deep Ocean Disposal Site (SF-DODS) Site Management and Monitoring Plan Implementation Manual (EPA, 1998) - F. 40 Code of Federal Regulations (CFR) 228 dated July 1999 - U.S. Army Corps of Engineers Suitability Determinations and Sampling and Analysis Results for Dredged Sediments. - H. Conditions of Permits: Requirements from permits of the various agencies with jurisdiction over the dredge and disposal operations.
+- A. All geotechnical and environmental information existing in Port files relating to the bottom materials to be dredged will be made available for Contractor's review in the Port's engineering offices.
+BLP Barclays Law Publishers - 1.
+CCOR California Code of Regulations - a) Title 8 Industrial Safety Orders, Construction Safety Orders. - B. BPC Book Publishing Company - C. San Francisco Deep Ocean Disposal Site (SF-DODS) Site Management and Monitoring Plan Implementation Manual (EPA, Current Version) - D. 40 Code of Federal Regulations (CFR) 228, Current Version - E. U.S. Army Corps of Engineers Suitability Determinations and Sampling and Analysis Results for Dredged Sediments. - F. Conditions of Permits: Requirements from permits of the various agencies with jurisdiction over the dredge and disposal operations.